RHarryH/avispa-microf/README.md

 instructions:

 1. Copy sql scripts to `docker/sql` from `sql` folder in `ecm` project.
-2. Copy custom sql scripts to `docker/sql` from `sql` folder in `microf` project.
+2. PostgreSQL scripts from `sql` folder (`microf` module) are automatically copied during build.
-3. Scripts from `emc-application` and `microf-custom` are automatically copied during build.
+3. PostgreSQL scripts from `emc-application` and `microf-custom` modules are automatically copied during build.

 ### Actuators